jwtly10/litlua/README.md

 - [X] Basic Markdown to Lua conversion to SFO
 - [X] Built in LitLua LSP support
 - [X] Live file compilations (via LSP)
+- [ ] Support compiling `litlua.md` files on Neovim startup
 - [ ] Single file to multiple file output (master file, into multiple configuration .lua files)
-- [ ] 'Tagging' of code blocks for easy reference
+- [ ] 'Tagging' of code blocks for easy reference and linking
-- [ ] Hot swapping configuration management
+- [ ] Hot swapping configuration management - switch between versions of configurations

 Generally the idea is this should seamlessly integrate into existing lua based configuration setups, such as Neovim, and work alongside existing lua files.
 With as much work done via the LSP as possible, to create a seamless experience and be editor agnostic.